ikey4u/pigger/README.md

 ## The easy way

-Just download from the project release page, unzip it and add the binary path into your environment.
+Just download binary from the project's [release](https://github.com/ikey4u/pigger/releases) page, and add the binary path into your environment.

+    P.S.(for novice)

+    - darwin → macos OS(operating system)
+    - windows → windows OS
+    - linux → linux OS

+    If your OS is 64-bits, download either amd64 or 386, if your OS is 32-bits, download the 386 version.
+    For example, if your os is windows x64, then you can download `pigger_windows_amd64-1.0.0.exe` or `pigger_windows_386-1.0.0.exe`.

 ## The hard way